I love DIYs and have always wanted to make a Christmas tree collar. I can’t wait to share how I made this for our Christmas tree!

 I used a saw but you can also cut the tin with large tin snips.

 The cut pieces of tin should look like this.

 Cut the wood to match the size of the tin.

-Use the Brad nails to attach the tin to the wood.
-Cover each piece of wood with the tin pieces (or peel and stick tin paper).
+Use the brad nails to attach the tin to the wood.
+Cover each piece of wood with the tin pieces (or peel and stick tin wallpaper).
 Use as many nails as needed to secure the tin.